dgryski/go-perfbook/performance.md

 TODO: How to avoid/detect "Death by 1000 cuts" from poorly written software.

+Benchmarking as part of CI is hard due to noisy neighbours and even different CI boxes if it's just you.
+Hard to gate on performance metrics.
+A good middle ground is to have benchmarks run by the developer (on appropriate hardware) and included in the commit message for commits that specifically address performance.
+For those that are just general patches, try to catch performance degradations "by eye" in code review.

+TODO: how to track performance over time?

 Write code that you can benchmark.
 Profiling you can do on larger systems.
 Benchmarking you want to test isolated pieces.
 You need to be able to extract and setup sufficient context that benchmarks test enough and are